There are a variety of tax-saving investment options available to investors. Here's an overview of the six most popular ones.

 These are pure equity funds and have a three-year lock-in.
 The amount invested (up to Rs 1.5 lakh) is eligible for tax deduction under Section 80C.

 The realised gains are treated as long-term capital gains and are taxed at 10 per cent.
 Long-term capital gains from ELSS are exempt up to Rs 1 lakh in a financial year.

 2. National Savings Certificate (NSC)

 NSC is a popular and safe small savings instrument that combines tax savings with guaranteed returns.
 Backed by the government, this is one of the safest investment options available at post offices, which many use to create a regular monthly income stream after retirement.

 3. Public Provident Fund (PPF)

-This is a long-term savings instrument established by the Central Government, which offers tax concessions on savings as well as withdrawal after the lock-in period.
-A maximum of 12 deposits are allowed in a financial year.
+Public Provident Fund is a long-term savings instrument established by the central government, which offers tax concessions on savings and withdrawal after the lock-in period.

 Minimum: Rs 500 per annum